Are YOU thinking of Visiting us ?

-Look at the 5 BIG reasons to Visit Wester Ross
+Look at 5 BIG reasons to Visit Wester Ross

-Like us on Facebook for all the excitement as it happens!
+Like us on Facebook for regular updates as it happens!

 Wester Ross in the NW Highlands of Scotland - a land of stunning loch and mountain scenery, magnificent white sand beaches, abundant wildlife, wide open spaces and peace and tranquility.
 This is the region referred to as one of the top five "Lonely Planet" places to visit in the whole of the UK!

-Click the photo below and see over 20 images from our second 500 Facebook likers!
-(Photo courtesy of Hebridean Whale Cruises, Gairloch)
+Click the photo below and see over 20 images from our third 500 Facebook likers!
+(Photo courtesy of Ed Duncan)